Charles Gerhardt (United States Army officer): Military career

-Gerhardt graduated from the United States Army War College in 1913.
+Gerhardt graduated from the United States Army War College in June 1913.
 That same year, he served as an instructor at the student camp at Gettysburg.
-After serving at the Panama Canal Zone for 18 months, Gerhardt worked at the Militia Bureau in Washington, D.C.
-He led the 4th Infantry Division from Camp Greene to Fort Stuart in Virginia before taking it to France because of World War I. In France, he commanded the Intermediate Section, Service of Supply, and Base Section Number Seven.
+After serving at the Panama Canal Zone for 18 months, Gerhardt worked at the Militia Bureau in Washington, D.C..
+He led the 4th Infantry Regiment from Camp Greene to Fort Stuart in Virginia before taking it to France because of World War I. In France, he commanded the Intermediate Section, Services of Supply of the American Expeditionary Forces (AEF), and Base Section Number Seven.
 After his promotion to the rank of brigadier general on April 12, 1918, Gerhardt served on the front lines with the 35th Infantry Division, and he then commanded the 183rd Brigade of the 92nd Division.
 The 183rd Brigade's adjutant was Albert E. Brown, later a major general during World War II.
+Gerhardt was made an officer of the Legion of Honour by France.

-After returning to the U.S., Gerhardt did demobilization work, commanding the 161st Depot Brigade at Camp Grant and later commanded the 16th Infantry Regiment from September 1922 until September 1924.
-Though he retired as a colonel in 1927, Congress restored his brigadier general rank in June 1930.
-He died at the age of 94 in Mendham Borough, New Jersey, on June 7, 1957.
+After returning to the U.S., Gerhardt commanded the 161st Depot Brigade at Camp Grant, Illinois and did demobilization work until the end of April 1919, when he was returned to his permanent rank of colonel.
+He commanded the 49th Infantry Regiment from May 1919 to October 1920 and the 36th Infantry Regiment from November 1920 to August 1921.
+Gerhardt then returned to the Army War College for a second course, graduating in June 1922.
+He later commanded the 16th Infantry Regiment from September 1922 until September 1924.
+Although he had retired as a colonel in 1927, Congress restored his brigadier general's rank in June 1930.

+He died at the age of 94 in Mendham Borough, New Jersey, on June 5, 1957.
 He is buried at Arlington National Cemetery.

 Personal life

-Gerhardt married Kate Watkins, and they had two children together, including Charles H. Gerhardt.
+Gerhardt married Kate Watkins on November 19, 1890, and they had two children together, including Charles H. Gerhardt.
 He was known as "a very prolific writer who wrote about a great variety of subjects."
-The younger Charles Gerhardt would, like his father, attend the United States Military Academy, graduating from there in 1917 and eventually rose to the rank of major general and commanded the 29th Infantry Division during the Normandy landings of World War II.
+The younger Charles Gerhardt graduated from West Point in 1917 and attaining the rank of major general as commander of the 29th Infantry Division during the Normandy landings of World War II.